smadhukumar/Fiserv/Lab 1. Oracle GoldenGate Bigdata installation.md

 ```

-8. go to GG4BD untar folder location and do the below steps
+8. Go to GG4BD untar folder location and do the below steps

 ```